 Currently more than 178,000 people are residents of the South West of Western Australia.
-By 2031 it is anticipated about 226,000 people will reside in the region – and it’s little wonder why.
+More and more people are choosing to live in the region – and it’s little wonder why.
 The region’s enviable lifestyle and diverse economy make the South West a popular destination.

 Situated in the picturesque south-west corner of Australia, the South West region is known for its extensive natural beauty.

 The region covers an area of 23,970 square kilometres and has a typically Mediterranean climate with pleasant summer months and winter rainfall.

 Bordered by the Indian and Southern oceans, the region’s coastline features some of the best surfing beaches in the country, towering forests and established wine regions.